AlexandreDecan/sismic/docs/concurrent.rst

 is sent both to ``interpreter_1`` and ``interpreter_2``.

 .. note:: Practically, unless you subclassed :py:class:`~sismic.interpreter.Interpreter`, the only difference between
-    internal and external events are the priority order in which they are processed by the interpreter.
+    internal and external events is the priority order in which they are processed by the interpreter.

 .. testcode:: bind